SATURDAY ACADEMY takes place at the

 FOR REGISTERED STUDENTS:

-Each 7-8th grade class will take place EVERY Saturday (excluding holidays) in room NSC220.
+Each 7-8th grade class will take place EVERY 1st & 2nd Saturday of each month (excluding holidays) in Furnas 210.

-Each 11-12th grade class will take place EVERY Saturday (excluding holidays) in room NSC220.
+Each 9-12th grade class will take place EVERY 1st & 2nd Saturday of each month (excluding holidays) in NSC220.

 Each K-6th grade class will take place every 2nd & 4th Saturday of the month in room NSC220.